Dr. Patricia McCormick

 Biography

 Patricia K. McCormick (Ph.D., Michigan State University) views the telecommunication and space sectors as integrated within a broader economic and political context at both the national and international levels.
-Her previous research, some of which is published in Telecommunications Policy, focused on the dynamics of institutional reform in the telecommunications sector in Africa and the Caribbean, where she conducted extensive field work.
+She is currently examining the impact of climate change on water scarcity and its implications for human migration in the Middle East and North Africa.
+She recently completed a study of the EU's use of drones and satellites for monitoring migration across the Mediterranean Sea as well as agreements that the EU made with countries in the Middle East and North Africa to detain migrants in exchange for aid.
+Her previous research, some of which was published in Telecommunications Policy, focused on the dynamics of institutional reform in the telecommunications sector in Africa and the Caribbean, where she conducted extensive field work.
 She has also examined the impact of private sector participation in the International Telecommunication Union and the institutional restructuring of international satellite organizations.
 Dr. McCormick served as the co-editor and contributor to the book, The Transformation of Intergovernmental Satellite Organisations Policy and Legal Perspectives, published by Brill, 2013.
 She has conducted research related to the space environment, specifically orbital debris, as well as the efforts of the European Union and the European Space Agency to develop regional space surveillance capabilities.
-She is currently examining the EU’s use of drones for border security.
 Dr. McCormick has published in both Science and Public Policy and Astropolitics The International Journal of Space Politics and Policy.
 She is a member of the International Institute of Space Law (IISL) and presently serves as an Associate Professor at Wayne State University.

 Academic Interests